-I love going home at the end of the day and sharing work successes with my fiance.
-Unfortunately, all too often though she looks at me like I am speaking a foreign language, which reminds me just how niche specific link building is to those who don't work in SEO or online marketing.
+I love going home at the end of the day and sharing work successes with my wife.
+Unfortunately, all too often she looks at me like I am speaking a foreign language, which reminds me just how obscure link building is to those who don't work in SEO or online marketing.

-SEO is often extremely technical and typically best understood by other SEOs, so you can imagine the difficulty I often face as a sales executive at a link building firm.
+SEO is often extremely technical and typically best understood by other SEOs, so you can imagine the difficulty I often face as a Leads Coordinator at a link building firm.
 It’s my job to explain one specific piece of a niche specific product, often to people who aren’t 100% fluent in SEO.

-In the last year as a sales executive (I worked as a link builder prior to joining sales) I have heard many questions asked repeatedly while discussing link building, and it is not always an easy job to answer those questions.
+In the last year as a Leads Coordinator (I worked as a link builder prior to joining sales and marketing) I have heard many questions asked repeatedly while discussing link building, and it is not always an easy job to answer those questions.

 Today I want to discuss some of the questions I’ve faced selling a very niche product, and what I’ve learned working for Page One Power, an SEO link building firm.

 If you were about to invest significant money into a high-end product, you would want to take a look under the hood, right?